Frequently Asked Questions

 3. What is there to do at Otakuthon?

 There’s so much to do that it’s hard to list everything!
-Some of the things you can do are: watch anime, attend the masquerade and concert, play video and roleplaying games, attend panels, and participate in workshops or contests.
+Some of the things you can do are: watch anime, attend the masquerade and concerts, play video and roleplaying games, attend panels, and participate in workshops or contests.
 However, the most important thing of all is that Otakuthon brings together a large number of people who are passionate about Japan's culture, anime, manga, and gaming.
 You might find someone who loves the same anime series you do!

 5. Is this an all-age convention?